lightstreams-network/lightchain/README.md

 lightchain version
 ```

-It should output someething like this
+It should output something like this
 ```
 Version: 0.9.1-alpha Sirius-Net
 ```